GiacomoPope/giacomopope.github.io/redpwn/readme.md

 - Solve using ecgen (Boo!!)
 - Solve using algorithm given by Galbraith, Massimo, and Paterson
-- Solve using algorithm by [ChiCubed](https://gist.github.com/ChiCubed/0977601c9ce88eda03b9d2576231192e)
+- Solve using algorithm by [ChiCubed](https://gist.github.com/ChiCubed/0977601c9ce88eda03b9d2576231192e) written to solve this challenge!
 - Write your own algoritm

 Of these four lists, only the last was avaliable to me during the competition.
-I tried to implement something, but it was far too slow.
+I tried to implement something, but it was far too slow as my method of finding a discriment with a small square-free part was terrible.
+Approximately, it was of the same form as the naive solution in Bröker's thesis.
 Holocircuit attempted (and got insanely close) to implementing the algorithm in section 4.1 of [Reinier Bröker's Thesis](https://www.math.leidenuniv.nl/scripties/Broker.pdf).
+After the compeition we realised it was about 1 or two lines keeping us from the solve!
 I haven't managed to fix my own implementation of it.
 It feels dishonest to display any fixed code here after seeing the work by ChiCubed, which would simply be a refactoring of their work.

 The paper by Galbraith, Massimo, and Paterson produces an algorithm in appendix C (Algorithm of Bröker and Stevenhagen), however this is limited to an order `N` which is squarefree and has only 3 factors.
 The implmentation by ChiCubed is a much more general realisation of Bröker's algorithm.